vmware-tanzu/community-edition/docs/designs/package-repositories-and-versioning.md

     `main` will always have a tag `:stable` that points to a package repository with a known good collection of packages.
 That repositry should also have a tag representing the current TCE release version.

     As package versions are updated and pushed to GitHub and the OCI registry, new versions of the `main` repository can be generated and pushed.
-These versions should be tagged with a prerelease notation, such as `:0.6.0-alpha.2`
+These versions should be tagged with the GitHub commit SHA representing the latest package change.
+We could also at this time tag it with a prerelease notation, such as `:0.6.0-alpha.2` for the next release.

     As part of the release process when an official TCE release is cut, the `main` repository from the `package-updates` branch should be promoted to the `main` GitHub branch as well as the release branch.